Unitarian Memorial Church

-Bronze doors

-At the south entrance to the sanctuary are the great bronze doors, extremely rich in design, each leaf is solid bronze weighing 2 1/4 tons.
-Following the Gothic outline of each leaf is a series of niches.
-Those on the exterior are canopied, each containing a finely modeled figure 9 in high.
-The thirty-eight statues represent great characters in the history of Christianity, covering a period of nineteen centuries.

-Baptismal font

-From the cloister with its ornate bronze gates and marble mosaic floor we enter the foyer with the baptismal font.
-The font sits on elegant white Indian marble inlaid with bronze lettering.
-Over the font hangs a large oak canopy carved by Johannes Kirchmayer with ten angels each holding a scroll engraved with one of the Ten Commandments.
-Above them are ten standing figures of men who preached and spread Christianity throughout the world.

-Below the majestic vaulted ceiling in four corners are stone carvings symbolizing the four stages of womanhood: Infant, Youth, Maturity and Old Age.
-The beautiful bronze medallions inlaid in the marble floor represent Matthew, Mark, Luke and John.

 Organ

 The organ was built by the Hutchings-Votey Organ Company of Boston, Massachusetts in 1904.
 With 2,300 pipes (24 ranks) distributed over 3 manuals and pedalboard, it was considered one of the finest organs in the country at the time.
 When the new hot-air heating system installed in 1968 ruined the Hutchings-Votey pneumatic mechanism, a new organ was built by the Roche Organ Co., of Taunton, Massachusetts, in 1971 as their Opus 10.
 The Roche Organ Company preserved the exterior casework and the twelve best ranks from the previous organ, increasing the number of ranks to 58, with 3,163 pipes and fifty speaking registers.

 The organ occupies the transepts on either side of the chancel and is housed behind the richly carved twin cases of the original instrument, which differ from each other in detail of ornamentation.
 The console is centrally located in the choir loft behind the pulpit rostrum.
 The woodwork of the cases, like the rest of the church furnishings, is of English oak.
 The facade pipes are covered in gold leaf and embellished with elaborate diapering.
 The basic case design bears a strong resemblance to that of the 1896 organ case in Southwark Cathedral in England (which probably inspired the Fairhaven design), although the Southwark case is not nearly as attractive nor as elaborate.

 A digital upgrade of the console was accomplished by Barry Turley in 2008.
 Today, the organ remains among the finest of its size.
 All of the ornamental pipes in the two organ cases, one on each side of the chancel, are covered in beaten gold, the color of clouded silver, and are decorated very ornately.